-Eyewater.
 No. 1. - White vitriol and pure saltpetre, of each one scruple; pure soft water, 8 ounces.
 Mix.
-This should be applied to the inflammation does not lesson in 1 or 2 days it may be injected directly into the ave bathe the outside freely.
-No. 2.-Sugar of lead, 1 drachm; tincture of opium, 2 drachms; soft water, 1 pint.
-Mix, and wash the eye 2 or 3 times a day.
+This should be applied to the inflamed lids 3 or 4 times a day, and if the inflammation does not lesson in 1 or 2 days it may be injected directly into the eye.
+The writer has used this for his own eyes, re-duced half with water and dropped directly into the error which would eause the eye to smart considera.

-2 days it may be injected directly into the eye.
-The writer has used this for his own eyes, re-duced half with water and dropped directly into the eye, which would cause the eye to smart considerably for about five minutes, when he would bathe the eye with cold water for a few minutes, and, by repeating this 3 or 4 times a day, it has given the very best of atisfaction.
+eye, which would cause the eye to smart considera-bly for about five minutes, when he would bathe the eye with cold water for a few minutes, and, by repeating food, and 15 to 18 pounds of good hay; but, if this 3 or 4 times a day, it has given the very best of satisfaction.